Rice Owls football statistical leaders

 The Rice Owls football statistical leaders are individual statistical leaders of the Rice Owls football program in various categories, including passing, rushing, total offense, and receiving, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Owls represent Rice University in the NCAA's Conference USA.
+The Owls represent Rice University in the NCAA Division I FBS American Conference.

 Although Rice began competing in intercollegiate football in 1912, the school's official record book considers the "modern era" to have begun in 1951.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: